otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq
 ```

+Instead of the found text spilling onto the screen, it would be useful to be able to send it to a file so that we could browse through it in a controlled manner e.g. using `less`.
 The command for redirecting output to a file is `>`.

 Let's try out this command and copy all the records (including all four lines of each record)